Jake1902/habit_hero/README.md

 ## Configuration

 Create a `.env` file in the project root with the Airtable credentials.
 An example is provided in `.env.example`.
+If `.env` does not exist, the application will automatically fall back to `.env.example`.

 ## Screenshot QA Checklist
 - [ ] Light mode